Khushi0321/NaamKaran/README.md

 ## 📌 Introduction

- It is a name suggestion application which will help you to give a good name to your next project.
+ It is a name suggestion application that will help you to give a good name to your next project.

  All we need to do just put in the keywords related to that project and the app will give us the best suggestions.